Assuming you’re not living under a rock or some other inanimate object, you’ve probably noticed that mortgage rates are pretty low.

 And this clearly means millions of homeowners could save on their monthly mortgage payments; it’s pretty much a no-brainer.

-But refinancing from a 30-year term to another 30-year term isn’t the only way to save.
+But refinancing your mortgage from a 30-year term to another 30-year term isn’t the only way to save.
 It’s just the obvious way to “save.”

 Let’s break it down, using a typical real world scenario: